matthewblewitt/uol-web-standards/style-guides/css.md

 ##Style Rules

+###Specificity - Should we use id's to style elements?

+It's generally best to style with classes.
+This is what OOCSS and SMACSS and modern writing about CSS is teaching.
+Not just "use classes smartly" but also "don't use ID's".

+ID's are much more specific than classes.
+The difference is so big it can get out of control quickly in CSS.
+If you agree with yourself and team to never use them, you don't get in these arms races.
+These override predicaments can always be solved another way - through code refactoring and nesting a class.

+###When to use ID's

+ID's can be used as fragment identifiers for marking landmarks in the page (e.g. jump to content links in pages) and in Javascript.

 ###ID and Class Naming

 Use meaningful or generic ID and class names.
-Instead of presentational or cryptic names, always use ID and class names that reflect the purpose of the element in question, or that are otherwise generic.
+Instead of cryptic names, always use ID and class names that reflect the purpose of the element in question, or that are otherwise generic.

 Names that are specific and reflect the purpose of the element should be preferred as these are most understandable and the least likely to change.